 Reduce and prevent youth tobacco use and address tobacco-related disparities in the Hmong community of Minnesota by promoting community-driven tobacco prevention and control activities and strategies.

 - Identify and assess the community’s awareness of and need for culturally appropriate services and resources that leads to cessation of tobacco usage.

 - Increase the community’s knowledge of and access to resources, support, and referrals of cessation services.

 - Build a community of leaders engaged in dialogue and action towards tobacco prevention and cessation in their communities.

-HAP also supports healthy behaviors and healthy lifestyle choices.
-If you or a loved one are thinking about quitting tobacco use, you can call 651-495-1575 or email email@example.com to connect with Shinaah Thao, the HAP Tobacco Prevention Coordinator, who provides resources to help you quit and conducts one-on-one motivational interviewing sessions to support you in quitting at your own pace.
+HAP is committed to improving the health of the communities we serve and supports healthy behaviors and healthy lifestyle choices.
+If you or a loved one are thinking about quitting tobacco use, please contact our Tobacco Prevention Coordinator who can refer you to Quit Partner services, provides additional resources, and supports you in quitting at your own pace.

 For more information on QUIT PARTNER services: 1-800-QUIT-NOW (784-6889) | https://quitpartnermn.com/

 - Goal: explore and understand Hmong perspectives on tobacco use

 MDH TFC Grant

 - Hmong American Partnership is in their fifth year of this grant-funded program, for more information visit the website for more information: https://www.health.state.mn.us/tfc